timbussmann/timbussmann.github.io/_posts/2019-09-25-scatter-gather-pt1.md

 We will look into a better solution for the Scatter-Gather pattern in the next blog post.

-*There is no absolute guarantee that the outgoing messages are atomic with completing the incoming message unless you're using a transaction mode of `SendsAtomicWithReceive` or higher.
-There is always some edge case that might interrupt the actual dispatch operation (e.g. a network failure in the middle of dispatching the batch), but NServiceBus does it's best to keep the window for such edge cases as small as possible.
-This is a topic for another blog post though.

 **SQL Persistence [uses pessimistic concurrency control for querying saga data](https://docs.particular.net/persistence/sql/saga-concurrency#concurrent-access-to-existing-saga-instances).
 NHibernate persistence [can be configured to use pessimistic concurrency control](https://docs.particular.net/persistence/nhibernate/saga-concurrency#adjusting-the-locking-strategy).